K'gari-Fraser Island is located off the southern coast of Queensland, Australia, and is about 300km north of Queensland's capital, Brisbane.

 Directions to Dilli Village

-Dilli Village is 24km north of Inskip Point — refer to the Fraser Island map.
+Dilli Village is 24km north of Inskip Point — refer to the K'gari (Fraser Island) Recreation Area map (PDF 1.7MB).
 The turn-off to Dilli Village is clearly sign-posted on the beach.
-Refer to the Dilli Village research and education facilities map for the layout of campground and cabins.
+Refer to the Dilli Village research and education facilities map (PDF 1.7MB) for the layout of campground and cabins.
 It is not recommended to travel up and down the beach to Dilli Village at high tide but there is an inland road from the Inskip barge which can be taken during these periods.